camposer/spring_bootification_example/README.md

 ## 1. Compile

 North star: Make the project compile.
-You should be able to successfully execute: `mvn compile`.
+You should be able to successfully execute: `mvn compile test-compile`.

 - Focus on POM
 - Comment out old dependencies